jamesob/jamesob.github.io/_posts/2010-12-23-starbucks.md

 I was waiting in line to get my coffee.
 A man sitting at a square table with his two kids made a remark about a sale at Macy's.
-He had his mouth full of three dollar pastry, was wearing a five o'clock shadow, and informing his disinterested kids of the commercial event with genuine zeal.
+He had his mouth full of three dollar pastry, was wearing a five o'clock shadow, and informing his uninterested kids of the commercial event with genuine zeal.
 He reminded me of an extra from a fifties period piece, somehow fitted with updated clothing and unknowingly displaced.